Tahoe Marathon Swimming

 If you are looking for a challenge, we want to talk to you!
 For a new swimmer, let’s talk how to plan and train for your first marathon swim.
 For Channel swimmers, use the True Width or Vikingsholm as a distance training swim while adding to your successful swims list.

 Lake Tahoe is a great swimming location for South End Rowing Club and Dolphin Club swimmers.
 First, it’s close to San Francisco.
 Second, it’s an opportunity to swim with friends!
-Finally, crew or kayak for a friend, or put together a Tahoe relay team.
+Crew for a friend, or put together a Tahoe relay team.